AbhinavXT/blockchain-developer-bootcamp-final-project/README.md

 ### For 'Nonce too High' Error
 While testing the dApp on against a local instance, if you get the **Nonce too high** error in the hardhat node terminal or the UI does not show processing your transaction after confirming a transaction, try **resetting your metamask account**.
 This can be done by going to **Settings > Advanced > Reset Account** in Metamask.

+## TODO
+- Using oracle for on chain randomness in generating NFTs
+- Fetures for bought eternal items
+- Better frontend design